Training Specialist

 • Relevant community policy-related and cultural transformation training.

-• Experience and knowledge of Microsoft Office and Google Workspace.
+• Experience and knowledge of MS Access and Google Suite.

 • Knowledge of specific policy needs and issues of TGI people.